vectordotdev/vector/rfcs/2021-10-22-9480-processing-arrays-of-events.md

 sending those single events as efficiently as we did previously, while switching to a `Vec` when more than one is in the array.

-Additionally, having an array of the `Event` type means that consuming components are required to switch on each event emitted from the iteration, thus preventing any real optimizations in transforms and sinks.
+Additionally, having an array of the `Event` type directly means that consuming components are required to switch on each event emitted from the iteration, thus preventing any real optimizations in transforms and sinks.

+Given the event container traits, the pipeline could be made generic over the container trait and then work for any kind of input sent to it.
+However, sources sending a single event will require the pipeline to create an event array, while those sending arrays can avoid that process of reallocation and moving data.

 ## Outstanding Questions